ADHD Assessment and Testing in Halifax

 ● Finally, it is possible that some teachers are a bit too quick to implicate ADHD for academic problems or behavioural management issues in the classroom.
 Unfortunately, some parents have informed me that a teachers have “diagnosed” their child with ADHD and have suggested that medication be considered.
 Needless to say, medication without a proper diagnosis is never a good idea.

-To get started, enter your information in the form below, use this Contact Information, or read more about booking Appointments.
+To get started, please submit your information in the form below.

 *IMPORTANT*

 After you submit the form, I will definitely get back to you.
-However, my reply is often incorrectly filtered into junk mail folders.
-To prevent this from happening, please make sure to check your spam folder if you don't receive a reply within 24 hours.
-Thanks!
+However, my replies are often filtered into junk mail folders.
+To prevent this from happening, please check your spam folder if you don't receive a reply within 24 hours.

 After you submit the form, I will definitely get back to you.
-However, my reply is often incorrectly filtered into junk mail folders.
-To prevent this from happening, please make sure to check your spam folder if you don't receive a reply within 24 hours.
-Thanks!
+However, my replies are often filtered into junk mail folders.
+To prevent this from happening, please check your spam folder if you don't receive a reply within 24 hours.